Melbourne PRP Injections for Joint Pain & Sports Injuries

 How much does PRP cost at ASD/AOSM?

-What can i expect after my treatment?
+What can I expect after my treatment?

 We ask that you have relative rest from exercising the area for 24-48 hours following injection.
 Note also that we ask you to not take any aspirin or anti-inflammatories (eg. Nurofen, Voltaren) 7 days before and for 4 weeks after treatment as these medications may interfere with the platelet function and the effectiveness of the treatment.
 You are able to return to daily activities and progress to exercises as prescribed by your doctor or physical therapist as symptoms improve over the week.